ItsJustAce/PortableScrobbler/README.md

 WARNING: Log files will be deleted once uploaded to prevent double scrobbling.

 # Requirements
+Below are the tested versions:

-- Working on Python 3.11.8
+- Python 3.11.8
-- PyLast
+- PyLast 5.2.0

 # Usage
 Upload log: